How to Apply

 #4 – Accepting Your Offer

-If you are successful you will receive a letter confirming your conditional offer of a place at NewVIc.
+If you are successful you will receive confirmation of a place at NewVIc.
 The offer will be conditional on you achieving the required grades for your chosen course.
-You will be asked to accept your offer, pay a £50 deposit (refundable on completion of your course) and attend the summer induction to secure your place.

 #5 – Attending Summer Induction